These Are The Differences Between An ICO and an IDO

 Key takeaways:

-• IDOs were created as a solution.
-Cryptocurrency projects can be vetted by community members and investors can trade a new token instantly.
+- IDOs were created as a solution.
+Community members can vet cryptocurrency projects, and investors can instantly trade a new token.

-Inspired by an initial public offering, initial coin offerings (ICOs) is a crowdfunding method that helps crypto projects raise capital.
+Inspired by an initial public offering (IPO), initial coin offerings (ICOs) are crowdfunding methods that help crypto projects raise capital.
 During an ICO, a crypto project offers individuals the chance to invest fiat or crypto in return for a proportion of a new native coin or token.
-The event is hosted by the crypto project’s blockchain platform and, therefore, relies on no intermediary third-party.
+The event is hosted by the crypto project’s blockchain platform and, therefore, relies on no intermediary third party.

 ICOs became popular in 2017 when the crypto industry went through a period of expansion.
 By leveraging blockchain technology, initial coin offerings offered a permissionless way for crypto projects to generate funding.
 There are two main types of ICOs: